 Subd.
-(1) This Personnel Policies and Procedures Manual was approved by the County Board of Commissioners at a regular board meeting on December 18, 2018, with revisions to be effective on January 1, 2019, Any changes in the content of the Personnel Policies and Procedures Manual must be approved by the Board of County Commissioners.
+(1) This Personnel Policies and Procedures Manual was approved by the County Board of Commissioners at a regular board meeting on December 18, 2018, with revisions to be effective on January 1, 2019, and on subsequent dates as revised.
+Any changes in the content of the Personnel Policies and Procedures Manual must be approved by the Board of County Commissioners.